loomchild/bountyfunding/README.md

 * Restart Trac
 * To check if plugin has been installed properly go to Trac Admin / Plugins.
 Also you should see Bounty field on each ticket.
 It's also a good idea to check if email notifications are sent - create a ticket, sponsor it by one user and assign it or complete it by another user - first user should receive a notification.
-* In case of problems you may consider enabling logging (to stderr, file) and increasing logging level to diagnose possible problems with configuration (in trac.ini):

-		[logging]
-		...
-		log_level = DEBUG
-		log_type = stderr

 ### Deploy API
 * Run the API